 - DataNode - It is the Slave node responsible to store the actual data.

-- Secondary NameNode - It is responsible for the backup of NameNode and stores entire metadata of data nodes like data node properties, address, and block report of each data node.
+- Secondary NameNode - It is responsible for the backup of NameNode and stores the entire metadata of data nodes like data node properties, addresses, and block reports of each data node.

 - JobTracker - It is used for creating and running jobs.
 It runs on data nodes and allocates the job to TaskTracker.